-While cannabis has long been known for its appetite inducing effects, research is now indicating that it can actually help lower BMI and reduce obesity.
+While cannabis has long been known for its appetite inducing effects, research is now indicating that it can actually helps with weight loss, can lower BMI and reduce obesity.
 In fact, states with medical cannabis laws have even seen a 2-6 percent reduction in obesity rates.

 THCV is more common in sativa dominant strains, so try high THCV strains for a more energetic option.
 Strains like Doug’s Varin and Pineapple Purps have been specifically bred to have incredibly high percentages of THCV.
 Doug’s Varin has the highest THCV levels with a 1:1 ratio of THC to THCV.
 If you are looking for a more sedative effect, try high humulene strains like Tahoe OG and Master Kush.
 For a hybrid with relatively high levels of both try Cherry Pie.

 And what about THC?
 Most of these strains still have high levels of the infamous cannabinoid THC.
-You might think you should avoid THC because it is the cannabinoid known to induce appetite, but THC has it’s own weight-loss properties.
-A recent animal study showed that THC can actually reduce weight gain when eating a high fat diet.
-The researchers found that obese mice when fed a high fat diet and cannabis, had reduced weight-gain compared to the mice fed the high fat diet alone.
+You might think you should avoid THC because it is the cannabinoid known to induce appetite, but THC has its own weight-loss properties.
+A recent animal study showed that THC can actually reduce weight gain when eating a high-fat diet.
+The researchers found that obese mice when fed a high-fat diet and cannabis, had reduced weight-gain compared to the mice fed the high-fat diet alone.
 So even if THC gives you the munchies, you won’t gain the same weight that a non-cannabis user would.

 Interestingly, the effects didn’t hold for mice who were not obese.
 Lean cannabis using mice did not experience this change.
 This is great news because it means that cannabis can’t be abused by those looking to lose unhealthy amounts of weight.
 You won’t waste away to nothing from using cannabis, but you can use it to help bring an unhealthy weight back down.